alex-kn/Syntact/README.md

 ## Build

-The App can be build either using Android Studio or using the command line.
+The App can be built using either Android Studio or the command line.

 ### Android Studio